Geczy/NoLabels/guide/README.md

 #Intro to Cydia Development

 A guide I have been wanting to finish over the past few months.
 I recently posted on reddit about the possibility of me writing one, and there was high demand.
-This is NOT targeting the people who have never touched the command line and is definitley not an introduction to Objective-C.
+This is NOT targeting the people who have never touched the command line and is definitely not an introduction to Objective-C.

 The post was written in Markdown so it would be easier for more people to contribute.